-There is a Watson Family Cemetery, also known as the Balltown Cemetery on Watson Farm Road, located in Forest County just to the north of Forest Chapel Cemetery, in Venango County, where many of our early Flemings are buried.
+There is a Watson Family Cemetery, also known as the Balltown Cemetery on Watson Farm Road, located in Forest County.
+FindaGrave.com does not show any Thomas Watson buried there.
+It lies just to the north of Forest Chapel Cemetery, in Venango County, where many of our early Flemings are buried.
 Tax records from 1860 indicate an Isaac Watson family lived in Howe Township, Forest County.
 At this time we unaware of any connection to that family.
-We don’t even know where our Hope and husband Daniel are buried.
-But, research continues.
-These Watson families are so close geographically that there may be a genetic link.
+We know that our Hope Watson and husband Daniel Cooper Fleming are buried at Forest Chapel. also known as Lupher Chapel Cemetery.
+These Watson families are so close geographically that there may be some genetic link.
+Research continues.

 Daniel Cooper Fleming had been born back east in Columbia County in 1810, but after having married 20-some years later, he and Hope spent their remaining years farming in Sugarcreek Township, Venango County.
 According to the 1860 census, they had 9 children, including a Daniel Cooper, Jr. (b.
 1844) who named a son and a daughter after his grandparents.
 This was a Scots-Irish tradition.
 Incidentally, we believe that our Hope was christened without the diminutive “ie” or “y,” although she may have been called Hopie or Hopey as a nickname.
 The succeeding generation, however, Daniel, Jr. and wife Susan Webber, baptized their daughter as Hopey J. Fleming.
 That family had moved to Kansas before she was born.